-Ranked by Chambers 2019 as the sole "Star Associate" in Cross Border Children Law, and by The Legal 500 2018-2019 as a "Recommended Lawyer", James trained at Dawson Cornwell and joined the Children Department in September 2013.
+Ranked by Chambers 2019 and 2020 as the sole "Star Associate" in Cross Border Children Law, and by The Legal 500 2018-2019 as a "Recommended Lawyer", James trained at Dawson Cornwell and joined the Children Department in September 2013.

 James specialises in all areas of private and public children law, with particular experience of international child abduction and the international movement of children.
 He is regularly instructed by parents and children in child abduction proceedings, as well as parties in complex parentage disputes, children-related human rights claims, and in international care proceedings.
 Significant cases that James has been instructed on include the first 1980 Hague Convention child abduction between Japan and the UK, the first reported case of a child being returned to Algeria, the first reported case of a child being returned to Sudan, and the first case concerning the 1996 Hague Convention to reach the UK Supreme Court.
 He has also been involved in a number of high-profile and widely-reported appeals, interventions and committals.